ci1xgk/Fellowship_Webpage/EnvAcy5.md

 If a different grid resolution is to be used, it is necessary to re-check, manually (e.g. using QGIS), which are the cells spanning the length of the inflow opening and list them in `.bci` file.

 When a time-varying inflow is specifified in a `.bci` file, it should be accompanied with a `.bdy` file that also includes the _Boundary condition time series name_ "test5".
 In the `.bdy` file, the number of time steps at which the time-varying inflow data is avaiable should be first specified (6 for this case), followed by the list of time to inflow data.
-Listing of the discharge data should be done based on the unit-width discharge, q = Q/B.
+The inflow data must be provided in the unit-width discharge, q = Q/B. For the Valley flooding test case, the

 = 3000/(20 x 10) = 15 square meter per second.
 Figure below shows a snapshot of `ea5.bdy`, which provides the time series of unit-width discharge, starting from t = 0s, reaching the peak at t = 600s and attenuating at t = 1200 s.